 HR is pivotal to so many aspects of your business, whether it’s working with IT to supply the software needed for remote collaboration, planning an office redesign with operations, or getting approval from the CEO to implement a flexible working policy across the business.

-HR are there to champion the employee experience, but in order to do so they need the budget, resources and support of senior management.
+HR teams are there to champion the employee experience, but in order to do so they need the budget, resources and support of senior management.
 Rebranding your HR department is one option, or creating a dedicated position for employee experience, but whatever happens your entire business needs to understand how HR actively contributes to the employee experience.

 A crash course in design thinking